27 LEGO Sets for 7-Year-Old Boys Who Want A Challenge

 Pros

-• Connects to other Mandalorian sets
+• Compatible with other Marvel sets

 Cons

-• Small studs can get lost easily
+• Small shooter studs easily lost

 18.